Joseph Kushner Hebrew Academy

 The Joseph Kushner Hebrew Academy is a coeducational Modern Orthodox Yeshiva Day School located in Livingston, New Jersey.
-The Academy is dedicated towards developmental education and religious growth, for both boys and girls from Pre-Kindergarten through Grade 8.
+The Academy is dedicated to developmental education and religious growth, for both boys and girls from Pre-Kindergarten through Grade 8.
 The affiliated Rae Kushner Yeshiva High School serves students in grades nine through 12.

-As of the 2021–22 school year, the school had an enrollment of 673 students (plus 39 in PreK) and 110.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.1:1.
-The school's student body was 100% White.
+As of the 2023–24 school year, the school had an enrollment of 690 students (plus 42 in PreK) and 133.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.2:1.

 History

-The school was founded by Charles Kushner, named in honor of his father Joseph Kushner.
+The school was the successor to The Hebrew Youth Academy, last in West Caldwell, NJ, before moving to Livingston & being sponsored by Charles Kushner, named in honor of his father Joseph Kushner.

+The Hebrew Academy was founded in Newark, NJ in approximately 1941 with a building on Clinton Avenue.
+It merged with the Hebrew Youth Institute in 1960-61 school year, becoming the Hebrew Youth Academy & moving into the Young Israel of Newark, building on Lyons Avenue.
+When that building sold, it moved to Hillside, South Orange (with Rabbi Segal of the Young Israel) & from there to West Caldwell.
+Principals included Rabbi Rennert, Rabbi Lieman, Rabbi Shuchatowitz, Rabbi Carlin, Rabbi Witkind, & Rabbi Green.
+Longtime teachers included Rabbi Zakheim, Rabbi Steinberg, Rebbetzin Genauer, Mrs. Manson, Mrs. Raushbach, Rabbi Edrei, Mrs. Glassman, Mrs. Sklar, & Mrs. Kern.

 In 2020, the Joseph Kushner Hebrew Academy was the recipient of $1–2 million dollars in Paycheck Protection Program loans from the US Small Business Administration.